nirs/ocm-ramen-samples/README.md

    hub, for example:

    ```
-   kubectl apply -k dr
+   kubectl apply -k k8s/busybox-regional-rbd-deploy/dr
    ```

-   This creates a DRPlacementControl resource for the busybox application in the `busybox-sample` namespace and can be viewed
+   This creates a DRPlacementControl resource for the busybox application in the `busybox-regional-rbd-deploy` namespace and can be viewed
    using:

    ```
-   kubectl get drpc -n busybox-sample
+   kubectl get drpc -n busybox-regional-rbd-deploy
    ```

    At this point the application is managed by *Ramen*.